spdk/spdk/examples/nvme/fio_plugin/README.md

 Remember that NVMe namespaces start at 1, not 0!
 Also, the notation uses '.' throughout, not ':'.
 For example - 0000.04.00.0/1.

+Currently the fio_plugin is limited to a single thread, so only one job is supported.

+When testing random workloads, it is recommended to set norandommap=1.  fio's random map processing consumes extra CPU cycles which will degrade performance over time with the fio_plugin since all I/O are submitted and completed on a single CPU core.